luszczynski/demo-howtos/cloud-native-apps/README.md

 code .
 ```

+Now show the file structure generate from the maven command.

 ### 1.2) Start your app in dev mode (live reload!!!)

 Open your favorite terminal or use VSCode integrated terminal (``Ctrl + ` `` in VSCode) and execute: